andrijanamikovic/PIA-2022/README.md

 # Projekat-avg-sept
  Library system web app made for university project in Web programming.
-With MEAN and Moongos datasets.
+It's desinged and implemented as Full Stack application using MEAN software bundle.